 It’s not about being self-centered, it’s actually the opposite.
 It’s about sharing your vision with the world.
 It’s what we photographers do.

 A couple of weeks or so after the workshop we’ll have a followup session via webinar for a final overview of the weekend, review of your photos and editing lessons.

 You’ll be asked to evaluate and edit your collection of photographs during the week following the workshop and submit a sample of them for my review with the group.
 We’ll discuss content, technique, composition, and storytelling and I’ll demonstrate editing techniques in Lightroom.

 You’ll receive a recording of this session to download for review as needed—and as a keepsake of the group’s greatest hits and our shared experiences together during this memorable workshop.

-PLUS AN SPECIAL EXTRA BONUS OPPORTUNITY FOR OUR FIRST REGISTRANTS!!
+INCLUDING AN EXTRA BONUS OPPORTUNITY FOR OUR FIRST REGISTRANTS!!

-In order to give you all the support you need, we’re giving you the added benefit of the following bonuses, making your workshop package even more valuable.
+In order to give you all the support you need, we’re giving you the added benefit of the following bonuses, making your workshop package even more valuable (combined bonuses are valued at more than $1000).
 This is our way of preparing you to get the most out of your weekend, and for optimal success afterwards.
-Plus the extra Nick Kelsh Portrait Session as a special thank you for those who come on board with us first!

 Personal Pre-Workshop Phone/Skype Consultation & Photo Review with Nick